-Tell your GP if your child has taken aspirin, because the use of aspirin in children has been linked to Reye's syndrome (see below).
+Tell your GP if your child has taken aspirin, because the use of aspirin in children has been linked to Reye's syndrome.

-But even if your child hasn't taken aspirin, Reye's syndrome shouldn't be ruled out.
+But even if your child has not taken aspirin, Reye's syndrome needs to be ruled out.

 What causes Reye's syndrome?

-The exact cause of Reye's syndrome is unknown, but it most commonly affects children and young adults recovering from a viral infection – typically, but not exclusively, a cold, flu or chickenpox.
+The exact cause of Reye's syndrome is unknown, but it most commonly affects children and young adults recovering from a viral infection – for example a cold, flu or chickenpox.

 In most cases, aspirin has been used to treat their symptoms, so aspirin may trigger Reye's syndrome.

 In Reye's syndrome, it's thought that tiny structures within the cells called mitochondria become damaged.

 Mitochondria provide cells with energy and they're particularly important for the healthy functioning of the liver.

 If the liver loses its energy supply, it begins to fail.
 This can cause a dangerous build-up of toxic chemicals in the blood, which can damage the entire body and can cause the brain to swell.